Dynamic content with templates

 {{img}} - images and maps with thumbnail support

-The img helper is the recommended way to reference image and map (do not confuse with mapregions) data types, which display images stored in usercontent/.
-It replaces the simpler myImagesFolder/{{value}}.jpg pattern and adds proper thumbnail support.
+The img helper is the recommended way to reference image and map (do not confuse with mapregions) data types.
+It adds proper thumbnail support on top of what a plain path template can do.

 Why thumbnail support matters

-The straightforward approach - entering a slug like agastarche in your data cell and writing e.g. specimenScans/{{value}}.jpg as the template - still works and requires no migration.
-However, it has one significant limitation: the app has no way to distinguish between the full-size image and a smaller preview, so it treats them as the same file.
+Without declared variants, the app has no way to distinguish between the full-size image and a smaller preview, so it treats both contexts as the same file.
 This means:

 - Offline precaching downloads the full-size file.
 If your images are high-resolution specimen scans or habitat photographs, precaching them all may consume hundreds of megabytes and make the app slow in use or to prepare offline.

 - No large-file workflow.
-There is no way to serve a very large file (a detailed scan, a high-resolution illustration) that stays off-device until the user explicitly opens it.
+There is no way to serve a very large file - a detailed scan, a high-resolution illustration - that stays off-device until the user explicitly opens it.

 Precaching and offline use